+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and pursuant to Article 10 of Regulation S-X of the Securities Act of 1933, as amended (Securities Act).
 Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
 These unaudited condensed consolidated financial statements include only normal and recurring adjustments that the Company believes are necessary to fairly state the Company's financial position and the results of its operations and cash flows.
 Interim-period results are not necessarily indicative of results of operations or cash flows for a full year or any subsequent interim period.
-The condensed balance sheet at December 31, 2018 has been derived from audited financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements.
-Because all of the disclosures required by U.S. GAAP for complete financial statements and the notes accompanying them should be read in conjunction with our audited consolidated financial statements included elsewhere in this registration statement.
+The condensed balance sheet at December 31, 2018 has been derived from the audited financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements.
+Because all of the disclosures required by U.S. GAAP for complete financial statements are not included herein, these unaudited condensed consolidated financial statements and the notes accompanying them should be read in conjunction with the Company's audited consolidated financial statements included in the Registration Statement on Form S-1 and related Prospectus dated October 30, 2019 filed with the SEC pursuant to Rule 424(b)(4) of the Securities Act of 1933, as amended ("Prospectus").

-Stock Split
+Reverse Stock Split

-On July 19, 2019, the Company filed an amendment to the Company's amended and restated certificate of incorporation to effect a reverse split of shares of the Company's common stock on a one-for-six basis (the Reverse Stock Split).
+On July 19, 2019, the Company filed an amendment to the Company's amended and restated certificate of incorporation to effect a reverse split of shares of the Company's common stock on a one-for-six basis (the "Reverse Stock Split").
 In connection with the Reverse Stock Split, the conversion ratio for the Company's outstanding convertible preferred stock was proportionately adjusted such that the common stock issuable upon conversion of such preferred stock was decreased in proportion to the Reverse Stock Split.
 The par value of the common stock was not adjusted as a result of the Reverse Stock Split.
 All references to common stock, options to purchase common stock, early exercised options, share data, convertible preferred stock (to the extent presented on an as-converted to common stock basis) and related information contained in these consolidated financial statements have been retrospectively adjusted to reflect the effect of the Reverse Stock Split for all periods presented.